DemonDaddy22/Front-End-Game/README.md

   - a reset button to reset the game
   - track number of moves
   - state of the game needs to be persisted

+- [Star Ratings](/src/StarRatings) -> Create star rating utility using HTML, CSS and JavaScript

+  - Default state must display n unfilled stars
+  - On hovering over any star, all the stars before that star and that star must get filled till the mouse is over the star
+  - On clicking a star, all the stars before that star and that star must get filled